Bones in suitcase still a mystery but new leads investigated

-ATLANTA (AP) — Authorities are getting fresh leads on the possible identity of a woman whose skull and bones were found inside a suitcase along a Georgia freeway outside Atlanta.
+ATLANTA (AP) — Her identity remains a mystery, but fresh leads are being investigated in the case of a woman whose skull and bones were found inside a suitcase along a Georgia freeway outside Atlanta.

-Ted Bailey, an investigator with the Gwinnett County Medical Examiner, says authorities will check out a tip from a relative about a missing female from Chattanooga, Tennessee.
+Authorities intend to check out a tip from a relative about a missing female from Chattanooga, Tennessee, said Ted Bailey, an investigator with the Gwinnett County Medical Examiner’s Office.
 He said they’re also looking into information about a missing female from Virginia.

 The new leads came in Wednesday, shortly after Gwinnett County police released a sketch of the woman.
+Her bones were discovered by a construction worker along Interstate 985 in July.
+She’s believed to be in her 20s, police said.

-Her bones were discovered by a worker along Interstate 985 in July.
-Police say the victim is believed to be in her 20s.
+“We’re getting calls, not necessarily on a daily basis, but I got a call earlier today about a missing female out of Chattanooga, Tennessee, so we’re going to be comparing dental records to determine if it could be our girl,” Bailey said Wednesday.

 Most Read Stories